yxh7d08c/IntriFACE/README.md

 ### 3. Preprocessing
 <a href="#top">[Back to top]</a>

-To stabilize data partitioning and labeling, reduce the training cost of ModelName, and enhance its training efficiency, you should first execute the following command to unify multi-source datasets into an intuitive sample list.
+To stabilize data partitioning and labeling, reduce the training cost of IntriFace, and enhance its training efficiency, you should first execute the following command to unify multi-source datasets into an intuitive sample list.
 This operation also facilitates reproducibility for other researchers.

 ```
-cd ModelName/generate_data
+cd IntriFACE/generate_data
 python rearrange.py
 ```

 You can specify the datasets to be processed and their root directories in `generate_data/config.yaml`.
 In addition, when employing the Information Bottleneck component to extract facial identity representations, it is necessary to pre-generate the dataset distribution information to ensure dynamic adjustment of active neurons during training and to regularize the feature outputs of each layer.
 Please follow the steps below:

-1. Navigate to the `ModelName/utils` directory and modify the `--data_root` parameter in the `compute_statistics.py` to point to the actual path where the dataset is stored.
+1. Navigate to the `IntriFACE/utils` directory and modify the `--data_root` parameter in the `compute_statistics.py` to point to the actual path where the dataset is stored.

-2. Execute the `compute_statistics.py` script within the virtual environment ModelName.
+2. Execute the `compute_statistics.py` script within the virtual environment IntriFace.

-3. The output weight information will be saved to the `ModelName/models` directory.
+3. The output weight information will be saved to the `IntriFACE/models` directory.

 ```
-cd ModelName/utils
+cd IntriFACE/utils
 python compute_statistics.py --data_root your_dataset_path --batch_size 32
 ```